benbierens/constellations/README.md

 We're using Codex and Waku.

 ## Interface prototype
 A constellation-node will expose an interface that other apps can use to interact with stars and constellations.
 Some apps will be reading/writing data, and following updates.
-Other apps will be only follwing and caching updates.
+Other apps will be only following and caching updates.
 The interface covers all use cases.
 In general, the Constellation type will be the entry-point for most interactions.

 ## How to read?!
 - Read the example files from top to bottom.
 They tell a little story.